 - Monthly building association fees can be very costly.

-Condos make the most sense for people who don’t want the hassles of maintenance and operation.
-It’s not recommended that you buy a condo if you are planning to purchase a detached home in a few years.
+It make the most sense for people who don’t want the hassles of maintenance and operation.
+It’s not recommended that you buy if you are planning to purchase a detached home in a few years.
 It doesn’t make financial sense, and you would be better off waiting to buy the home that you really want.

 If you decide to buy a condo, one of the most important pieces of information for you to know is the value of your home.
 You can rely on a free home value report from Neighborhood IQ to learn what your home is worth in order to ask for an appropriate price.